Advantages & Disadvantages of Principal Component Analysis (PCA)

 The table of content follows the structure below:

-Let’s see what the advantages and the disadvantages of the PCA are.
+Let’s see what the advantages and disadvantages of PCA are!

-Performing a PCA can be a very good idea if we are aiming to extract the important features from our large data set.
+Performing a PCA can be a very good idea if we aim to extract the important features from our large data set.
 Take a look at some of the advantages of PCA:

 One of the main issues when analyzing a high-dimensional data set is the overfitting: this happens when there are too many variables in the data set.
 Using PCA to lower the dimensions of the data set can prevent such an overfit.